Jonathan DeVore

 Having step-by-step procedures is particularly helpful when performing tasks on a computer.

-For example, the scenario below is teaching an employee how to clone a manual.
-It explains the order an employee needs to perform the procedure in as well as shows where to click on the page.
+For example, the scenario below teaches an employee how to help a member deposit a check on the mobile app.
+It explains the order an employee needs to follow to perform the procedure and shows where to click.

 Note the lack of text explanation in this example.
 If the image conveys what needs to be done, then you don’t need paragraphs of text saying the same thing.